 The Gundagai SES reported on 6 August 2021 that a section of the timber road viaduct had fallen at its southern end.
 Heavy rain in the area over winter increased the weight of the structure’s timber due to moisture retention, which is suspected to have caused this section to fail.

-There is further risk of other sections of the timber road viaduct also failing, including the potential for significant collapse if there is a flood across the floodplain.
-Fencing and signage encouraging members of the public to stay away from the site has been erected in order to protect the community.
+There was further risk of other sections of the timber road viaduct also failing, including the potential for significant collapse if there is a flood across the floodplain.
+Fencing and signage, encouraging members of the public to stay away from the site, were erected to protect the community.

-Work has previously been carried out on the OI Bell Drive spans of the timber road viaduct by Crown Lands, after routine engineering assessments identified some deterioration caused by recent heavy rainfall and vehicle impact.
+Before the timber road viaduct's removal, work was previously carried out on the OI Bell Drive spans of the timber road viaduct by Crown Lands, after routine engineering assessments identified some deterioration caused by recent heavy rainfall and vehicle impact.
 This was to mitigate a significant risk to traffic passing under the bridge on OI Bell Drive.